 Awareness of Agenda 2063 is particularly low at the sub-national levels.
 Some countries such as Botswana, Cameroon, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Ethiopia and Uganda, whose planning cycle coincided with the commencement of the SDGs, are at a more advanced stage of the integration process.
 Others like Kenya and Mali are establishing mechanisms for smooth integration and transition to the new global agenda.
 For example, Botswana's new long-term vision (Vision Beyond 2016) and the 11th National Development Plan (NDP11, covering the period 2017-2023) have adopted an incremental approach to sustainable development, first focusing on affordable "low-hanging fruits" and then moving on to more complex interventions.
 Sustainable development will be aligned with the medium-term National Development Plans (NDP11-NDP14) which go up to 2041.
 The NDP11 focuses on reorienting and transitioning the country's development policies and frameworks to sustainable development.

 The Democratic Republic of the Congo's (DRC) Growth and Poverty Reduction Strategy Paper, 2011-2015 seeks to achieve sustainable development by 2030 by mainstreaming sustainability in all public policies.
 Ethiopia has taken steps to integrate Agenda 2030 and the Common African Position in its second growth and transformation plan (GTP-II) (2015-2019).
 The country is also integrating environmental sustainability which was originally captured separately in its Climate Resilient Green Economy Strategy (CRGE) in the new GTP-II.

+In most countries, increased awareness of both Agenda 2030 and 2063 beyond the central planning authorities, key ministries and the national statistics offices is needed.

 In Ghana, the central planning agency - the National Development Planning Commission - is ensuring alignment with the SDGs through directives and guidelines to inform line ministries' development plans.
 The SDGs are being streamlined at both national and sub-national levels.
 Kenya's Third Medium-Term Plan (MTP3) for Vision 2030 is committed to the attainment of Agendas 2030 and 2063.
 Rwanda has elaborated a national and subnational coordination/ oversight mechanism to facilitate the integration of the SDGs into its new planning framework and long term vision, with Parliament and the Senate providing overall oversight and the Cabinet providing strategic orientation and approving funding for SDG priorities.
 Africa's dual transition to the SDGs and Agenda 2063 requires an integrated results framework.
-Adoption of the two Agendas signals a two-pronged transition: a global-level transition from the Millennium Development Goals (MDGs) to Agenda 2030 and a continent-level transition from NEPAD to Agenda 2063.
-Both Agendas are comprehensive, underpinned by an extensive consultation process, and share common aspirations of structural transformation and sustainable development.
+Adoption of the two Agendas signals a two-pronged transition: a global-level transition from the Millennium Development Goals (MDGs) to Agenda 2030 and a continent-level transition process, and share common aspirations of structural transformation and sustainable development.
 However, the two Agendas are not identical.
 Implementing them will require effective messaging about their content, coherent integration of both Agendas into national planning frameworks and an integrated results framework for follow-up.
-The Paris Agreement on climate change, which entered into force in 2016, provides extraordinary possibilities for climate and sustainable development actions.

 In 2015, the United Nations Member States adopted the Agenda 2030, which acknowledges global poverty and inequality and builds on the MDGs.
 This ambitious agenda is comprised of 17 SDGs with 169 specific targets, and is designed to balance the social, economic and environmental dimensions of development.
 Achieving and implementing these global commitments will require ambitious development strategies, policies and actions.
 Together, the Paris Agreement and Agenda 2030 demonstrate an increasing momentum towards a transition from aspiration into implementation.
 With these landmark agreements now in place, countries have entered the implementation phase, where climate action contributes to the broader goal of sustainable development at the national level.
 Central to the implementation of the Paris Agreement are countries' NDCs.
 The NDCs of each country express national climate-related strategies, policies and actions.